 Fiddlers from Scottish, Irish, and New England contradance traditions will join forces in Concord for the fifth Fall Fiddle Festival, a day packed with workshops and group playing for fiddlers (and violinists who are interested in learning to fiddle!).
 The Festival is open to teens and adults, and will include workshops on a variety of topics at the novice, intermediate, and advanced levels.
 In the evening, all five fiddle faculty members, along with their musical collaborators, will present a toe-tapping evening concert of fiddle music open to the public.
 The Festival will feature guest faculty members Liz Knowles and Maura Shawn Scanlin, alongside three of New Hampshire’s own fiddling favorites, Audrey Budington, Jordan Tirrell-Wysocki, and Liz Faiella.
+They will be joined in the evening concert by their musical collaborators Kieran O’Hare on uilleann pipes, and Conor Hearn and Dan Faiella on guitar.

 Irish fiddler Liz Knowles has credits that range from Riverdance to Broadway, and from Cherish the Ladies to the Martin Hayes Quartet.
 Scottish fiddling champion Maura Shawn Scanlin is making waves in the Celtic and acoustic music scenes, bringing together influences from Ireland, Scotland, and the American South, where she grew up.